Lemon Poppy Seed Muffins

 The ingredients for the lemon poppy seed muffins.

-How to make Lemon Poppy Seed Muffins:
+How to make Lemon Poppyseed Muffins:

-Mix butter and sugar.
+Combine melted butter and sugar.
 Melt the butter and pour into a large mixing bowl.
 Add sugar and stir to combine.

 Add remaining wet ingredients.
-Then add the eggs, milk, Greek yogurt, lemon juice plus zest, and the poppy seeds.
+Then add the eggs, milk, Greek yogurt, lemon juice plus zest, and the poppyseeds.
 Use a whisk to mix until very well combined.

 Add dry ingredients.
 Then add the baking powder, baking soda, and salt.
 Whisk again.
 Finally, add the flour and use a spoon to mix until just combined.
 A few lumps are ok.